RoySRC/MiniJavaCompiler/README.md

 │           └─ NodeToken →  "}"
 └─ NodeToken →  ""
 ```
+From the above visualization it can be seen that `Goal` is the entry point into the AST nodes and also `Goal` is the
+root of the AST.
+In this specific example, the `Goal` node has two child nodes – the root of the AST node for the
+main class, and the root node of the AST of the `Fac` class.
+In general, there can be more than one class other than
+the main class in a miniJava program.
+All of these classes will have their own AST, and the root nodes of these ASTs
+will be the child of the `Goal` node.

 ## TypeChecking
 In this section we describe the Typechecking system in depth, including the data structures and the layout of the